mother-of-all-self-hosting/ansible-role-backup_borg/docs/configuring-backup-borg.md

 To enable BorgBackup, add the following configuration to your `vars.yml` file (adapt to your needs).

-**Note**: the path should be something like `inventory/host_vars/matrix.example.com/vars.yml` when you use the [matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) Ansible playbook.
+**Note**: the path should be something like `inventory/host_vars/matrix.example.com/vars.yml` if you use the [matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) Ansible playbook.

 ```yaml
 backup_borg_enabled: true